 Dealing with the situation the stoic way: I write immediately to customer service, get credited for tomatoes. or better yet- make a super tasty tomato soup from them.

-*quickest tomato soup- dice onions and garlic, into pan with a drizzle of olive oil, dice carrots, celery, said tomatoes, herbs: freshly ground pepper, salt, cumin, parley, coriander, nut meg? don’t forget a sprinkle of sugar- that’s because of the tomatoes acidity- I mean a sprinkle- 1/4 tsp -not more- the soup doesn’t need to be sweet -it needs to be savory! a small can of tomato concentrated sauce- omit if you feel passionate about it being preservative free- I totally agree on the attitude- but tomato soup required -in my opinion- 1/4 cup tomato sauce to get to the right consistency. add veggie soup or boiling water and let simmer for 50 minutes. while waiting wash dishes +dust the house and vacuum it- this way when you sit down to eat- you’l feel like a queen. (king).
+*quickest tomato soup- dice onions and garlic, into the pan with a drizzle of olive oil, diced carrots, celery, said tomatoes, herbs: freshly ground pepper, salt, cumin, parsley, coriander, nutmeg? don’t forget a sprinkle of sugar- that’s because of the tomatoes’ acidity- I mean a sprinkle- 1/4 tsp -not more- the soup doesn’t need to be sweet -it needs to be savory! a small can of tomato concentrated sauce- omit if you feel passionate about it being preservative-free- I totally agree on the attitude- but tomato soup required -in my opinion- 1/4 cup tomato sauce to get to the right consistency. add veggie soup or boiling water and let simmer for 50 minutes. while waiting to wash dishes +dust the house and vacuum it- this way when you sit down to eat- you’ll feel like a queen. (king).
 If you feel like it- add rice or pasta- not too much- towards the end of cooking. minestrone style.

-In usual scenario– I keep on going as if nothing extraordinary has happened.
+In the usual scenario– I keep on going as if nothing extraordinary has happened.